KOT0628/RPDAO/Harvester/2_in_1/README.md

   - 🧠 quiz `TRIVIA` with automatic hints and two game modes:
     - **Random mode** - a question comes 30-90 minutes after the previous correct answer.
     - **Fixed mode** - a strict 60-second interval between rounds.
+  - 🃏 mini-game `BlackJack`, using `/blackjack`:
+    - 👥 supports 2 players or playing with a bot
+	- 🤖 the dealer (bot) draws cards up to 17 points
+	- 🎯 support for the `➕ Hit”=` / `✋ Stand` buttons
+	- ⚖️ automatic scoring, bust, draw
+	- 🏆 automatically add +5 / -5 $LEG to the leaderboard
+	- 🧹 auto-clear `state active_games[chat_id]` after completion
   - 🏆 View leaderboard (with page navigation):
     - 📤 in general chat
     - 📬 in private messages